The Best Makeup for Brown Eyes (According to a Pro Makeup Artist)

 Get the look: Tarte Cosmetics Tarteist Metallic Shadow in “Jaded” and “Pokerface” and “Dark Seas” ($14); MAC Eyeshadow in “New Crop” and “In the Shadows” and “Haux” ($17); Estee Lauder Double Wear Infinite Waterproof Eyeliner in “Deep Plum” ($27); Charlotte Tilbury Color Chameleon Eyeshadow Pencil in “Smoky Emerald” ($27); Lancome Starlight Sparkle Eye Shadow Palette ($49)

-2. If you have medium brown to light brown eyes, use the color in your irises
+2. For medium brown to light brown eyes, use the color in your irises

 According to Shirley, “It's all about playing up the brighter flecks of your irises.”
 Here’s how to do this at home: